top of page

 What we've achieved so far:

 3. Strategic framework development – We have established clear Terms of Reference, articulated our policy position, and defined strategic objectives to guide our mission in transforming food education.
+We have established 3 workstreams to drive our work forward: policy, comms and fundraising.

 4. We have appointed a Food Education Network Director – Caroline Harrison MBE, ANutr to drive forward our work.
 Caroline brings a wealth of experience from a 30-year career in the Foreign Commonwealth and Development Office (FCDO) and is committed to promoting healthy, sustainable food, which benefits humanity and the planet.
 Her skills and experience will support FEN to deliver on their objective of improving the food education system in England.